 Sometimes the arenas in which your multiplayer battles are fought are as memorable as the games themselves.
-The mere mention of certain titles first reminds me not of the single player campaign or arsenal of guns but my favourite multiplayer map, as that’s where I tended to spend most of my time.
+The mere mention of certain titles first reminds me not of the single player campaign or arsenal of guns but my favorite multiplayer map, as that’s where I tended to spend most of my time.
 Dying, repeatedly.

 Today we’ll be taking a short trip down memory lane and remembering some of the finest arenas in first person shooter history.
 Narrowing this list down to six was tough, but the good news is you can still get a game on every one of them – for the time being at least.